 But, we’ve done the hard work for you.
-We created this list of reviews of some of the best heat guns for removing paint so that you can find the model that will help you get your next job done fast, and at a price that you’ll love.
+If you’re looking for a heat gun to remove paint, we’ve created this list of reviews of some of the best heat guns for removing paint so that you can find the model that will help you get your next job done fast, and at a price that you’ll love.

 |Best Overall||DEWALT D26960K||

 |Best Value||PORTER-CABLE PC1500HG||